 5. How much data will be used while streaming a video?

 While streaming a video, you will use approximately 3.3MB per minute (450kbps).

 6. What version of Adobe Flash Player is required?

 Council Meetings are broadcast live in Flash Video format.
 Flash Player 22.214.171.124 or higher is recommended for desktop computers and Flash Player 10.1 or higher is recommended for Android devices.
 You can download the latest version of Adobe Flash Player from the Adobe website.

 7. How soon after a Council Meeting will the video be available to watch?

-In most cases, once a Council Meeting has concluded, the video will be available to watch online within two business days.
+In most cases, once a Council Meeting has concluded, the video will be available to watch online within five business days.
 These will be available in the Council Meeting Livestream archive soon.

 8. Can I download a video to keep?